Thanks to advances in veterinary medicine, pets are living longer.

 We’re helping to investigate diseases like Hyperthyroidism through our participation in the Vet Compass project.
 This means we can learn about what conditions affect pets through the use of anonymous data collected from our patients, increasing our veterinary knowledge and advancing future veterinary services.

 Could your cat have hyperthyroidism?
-If you’re concerned your pet may have health issues then please call your local Medivet practice by using our online practice finder tool.
+If you’re concerned your pet may have health issues then please call your local Medivet practice today.